Letterkenny: Media

 Letterkenny receives all of the national television stations on the Saorview DTT platform from the local Letterkenny transmitter.
-Due to its close proximity to Derry City and Strabane in Northern Ireland, the town and its surrounding areas have been able to receive overspill analogue television signals from the Derry City transmitter since December 1957 and the Strabane transmitter since February 1963.
+Due to its proximity to Derry City and Strabane in Northern Ireland, the town and its surrounding areas have been able to receive overspill analogue television signals from the Derry City transmitter since December 1957 and the Strabane transmitter since February 1963.
 The town can also receive satellite services and broadband television services.

-The regional radio station is Highland Radio which broadcasts from the town to north, east and west County Donegal, West Tyrone and the City of Derry.
+The regional radio station is Highland Radio which broadcasts from the town to north, east, and west County Donegal, West Tyrone and the City of Derry.
 It began broadcasting in 1990.

 Letterkenny is home to several media companies.
 The main regional newspaper in the town and county is the Donegal Democrat (owned by the Derry Journal), whose offices also print two other titles every week – the Donegal People's Press on Tuesday and also Donegal on Sunday.
 Another local paper is the Derry People/Donegal News (popularly known locally as the Derry People).
 It is distributed on a Friday, as well as having a Monday edition.
 The Milford-based Tirconaill Tribune, printed in Letterkenny, is distributed throughout the county.
 The town also produces two freesheet newspapers, the Letterkenny People (previously the Letterkenny Listener), which is distributed on a Thursday, and the Letterkenny Post, which is printed on a Thursday night for Friday circulation.
 The Derry Journal, based in Derry itself, is also a major newspaper in the town and its environs.